MrImmortal09/CSITTeam004/Assignment2/Test.md

 TP-LOG-001

 **Test Plan Introduction**
-This test plan outlines the testing approach and strategy for the user login feature of the Instagram clone project.
+This test plan outlines the testing approach and strategy for the user login feature of the Pixello project.
 The purpose of this test plan is to ensure that the user login feature meets the required functionality, performance, and security standards.

 **Test Items**
 - Login form